-The following checklists can help you and your partner identify possible problems and talk them over.
-They will also help you get to know each other better.
+The following checklists can help you and your partner identify possible problems that can undermine the best relationship.
+They will also help you get to know each other better by talking about them.
 Ask yourself and each other the following questions.

 Whether the problem is alcohol, drugs, gambling, or anything else, it leads to behavior that makes a person unreliable and untrustworthy.
 It will inevitably prevent the addict from putting the partner’s needs first.
 Feeding the addiction will always come first, not the partner.

 If you feel as if your partner tries to micromanage every detail of your relationship and your life, neither of you will feel as if you have a relationship of two independent, mature adults.
+This can undermine the best relationship in itself.
 If he insists on having his own way more than you think is fair or she does not respect your independence, then it won’t be long before the two of you will experience conflict.

 Good relationships are built on trust.
 Each partner has to be able to rely on the other telling him or her the truth.

 - Does my partner ever lie to me?